Flame of the Forest - Delonix Regia - Gulmohar Tree

-In India, this tree is called Gulmohar or even by its common Englsh name, Flame of the forest.
+In India, this tree is called Gulmohar or even by its common English name, Flame of the forest.

-Other common names by which this tree is known are; flame tree, flamboyant, gold mohar, royal poinciama etc.
+Other common names by which this tree is known are; Flame tree, Flamboyant, Gold Mohar, Royal poinciana etc.

-I still remember these trees lining the road to my school, on either side and during summer they presented an awesome sight, a look as if the whole street was ablaze.
+I still remember these trees lining the road to my school, on either side which during summer presented an awesome sight as if the whole road was ablaze.
 Such is the beauty of this tree.

 Different Colored Flowered Varieties Of Delonix regiaClick thumbnail to view full-size